veltzer/demos-bd-spark/exercises/py/07_process_multiple_files/exercise.md

 - Output tuple of (word, count) for every word encountered.
 - Merge of those tuples using addition.
 - Sort the result
-- Bring the top-most result.
+- Print the top-most result.